 Innovative solutions can also improve the security of electricity supplies by ensuring generation matches demand in local areas.
 Solutions could enable sections of the electricity network to be run in isolation for short periods of time.
 Distribution network technology will continue to advance and we can gain benefits by adopting it.
 Our experience shows that new solutions available today will become standard in the near future.
-For example, ANM was bespoke when our low carbon hub project started in 2011.

-ANM is now business as usual and we have a framework agreement in place with three vendors, with multiple zones currently active.
+For example, ANM was bespoke when our Low Carbon Hub project started in 2011.
+ANM is now business as usual and we have a framework agreement in place with three vendors, with multiple zones currently active and a plan in place for all of our remaining network to be active by 2021.
 A critical evolutionary change is the increase of LCTs such as EVs and electrified heating solutions on the distribution network.
 Challenges and opportunities have been demonstrated by our Electric Nation and FREEDOM projects.

-Our Lincolnshire low carbon hub project developed a practical application of active network management which is part of our alternative connections policy suite.

-Alternative connections are available to all generation customers seeking a connection where significant reinforcement is required.
+Our Lincolnshire Low Carbon Hub project developed a practical application of Active Network Management which is part of our Alternative Connections policy suite.
+Alternative Connections are available to all generation customers seeking a connection where significant reinforcement is required.

 Export limitation devices have been developed by manufacturers to locally balance generation and demand.
 However, due to the lack of an industry standard, the variance in the quality and method of operation of these devices is wide.
-We developed a policy for acceptance of these schemes which outlines the minimum requirements to achieve compliance with the new NGED policy.
+We developed a policy for acceptance of these schemes which outlines the minimum requirements to achieve compliance with the new WPD policy.
 This policy was circulated to the other DNOs and following further refinement was developed in conjunction with manufacturers to form a new UK standard - ENA Engineering Recommendation G100.